-Candidate assignments must be internally assessed and submitted to RSPH with a candidate assessment front sheet (available from the centre area of the RSPH web-site www.rsph.org.uk) signed by the candidate and a completed candidate assessment summary form for each of the units.
+Candidate assignments must be internally assessed and submitted to RSPH with an candidate assessment front sheet (available from the centre area of the RSPH web-site www.rsph.org.uk) signed by the candidate and a completed candidate assessment summary form for the qualification.

 All candidate work for the qualification must be completed and submitted to RSPH within one calendar year of registration (the registration period).
-In the event that candidate work is referred by the external assessor the candidate has a period of three months in which to (C) RSPH resubmit the work, or by the end of the registration period, whichever is the shorter.
+In the event that candidate work is referred by the external assessor the candidate has a period of three months in which to resubmit the work, or by the end of the registration period, whichever is the shorter.
 An additional fee will be charged for the resubmission of assignments